splorp/newton-faq/readme.txt

 Newton FAQ

-A community resource for commonly asked questions related to the Apple Newton platform.
+The Newton FAQ is a community resource of commonly asked questions related to the Apple Newton platform.

-More to come.
+--

+Copyright © 1999–2012 The Newton FAQ Group